 Best washer and dryer deals at the Discover Samsung fall sale

-The Discover Samsung fall sale is going on now with tons of major deals on must-have washers, dryers and more home appliances.
-Plus, you can also score some additional savings when you bundle two or more appliances.
-Save an extra $125 when you buy two appliances, save $225 when you buy three appliances or upgrade your whole kitchen with four or more new appliances for $475 off.
+The Discover Samsung fall sale ends Sunday, but there are still tons of major deals available to shop on must-have washers, dryers and more home appliances.
+You can even score some additional savings when you bundle two or more appliances during the remaining days of the deals event.

 - Related: How we choose our products